rapidmyst/rage/README.md

-# Sample Projects for Grakn
+# Sample Projects for GRAKN.AI

 This repo contains sample projects that are used to illustrate features of Grakn.